New 2017 Acura MDX SUV

 With its versatility, reputation for reliability and value for the dollar, it's easy to see why the Acura MDX is a bestseller among 3-row luxury SUVs.
 Acura's flagship crossover SUV upped its game just a few years ago when it entered its third generation, offering impressive interior space and semi-autonomous driving features.
-Now, the 2017 MDX is significantly refreshed with new exterior styling, a host of safety and driving aids, and a forthcoming hybrid model.
-The MDX continues to employ a powerful V6 engine, but we found last year's move to a 9-speed gear-shifter not the smoothest compared to the transmissions in rivals like the Audi Q7, Volvo XC90 or Infiniti QX60.
-That issue aside, the Acura MDX offers even more to like for 2017.
+Now, the 2017 MDX is significantly refreshed with new exterior styling, a host of safety and driving aids, and a new hybrid that puts an emphasis on driving satisfaction, while still offering a tangible fuel-economy benefit.
+Both standard and hybrid MDX models use a V6 engine, albeit different versions, and in non-hybrid models, Acura has refined the 9-speed automatic transmission that we complained about last year to the point that it's the equal of its rivals.

 If you want a 3-row luxury SUV with standout safety features, a long list of amenities, plenty of power and a solid reputation, the 2017 Acura MDX is a smart choice.
-The new hybrid MDX arriving later should appeal to those seeking all that and higher fuel efficiency, too.
+The high-tech drivetrain in the MDX Sport Hybrid adds a dose of high-performance driving to the mix.

 A host of updates for the 2017 Acura MDX includes the standard AcuraWatch suite of safety and driver-assist technology, restyled exterior including a new grille, and luxurious 6-passenger seating in top-line MDX Advance trims.
-The Acura MDX Sport Hybrid is set to join the lineup later in the model year.
+The Sport Hybrid uses technology developed for the Acura NSX supercar, setting a new performance standard for the MDX.

 This generation MDX's safety and driving aids have always been strong, and for 2017 Acura is upping the ante with AcuraWatch.
 Standard on every 2017 MDX, it includes automatic emergency braking, lane-keeping assist and road-departure mitigation, plus adaptive cruise control.
 These features often run thousands extra in rivals.